Features¶

 Most errors are reported in FIR, which should (eventually) be visible in the K2 IDE plugin as well.

-Compelling interop¶
+Advanced interop¶

-- Metro supports defining user-defined alternatives for common annotations in addition to its first-party options.
+dependencies. - Metro supports defining user-defined alternatives for common annotations in addition to its first-party options.
 This allows easier introduction to codebases using annotations from existing DI frameworks.